Blue Carbon Projects

 Why do one?

-Blue carbon projects can help national governments and communities to achieve multiple goals that include: climate mitigation and adaptation; sustainable livelihoods; conservation and restoration of blue carbon ecosystems.
+Blue carbon projects can help national governments and communities to achieve multiple goals that include: climate mitigation and adaptation, sustainable livelihoods, conservation, and restoration of blue carbon ecosystems.

 Blue carbon projects can help governments to deliver on their national mitigation and adaptation targets and commitments to meet environmental and sustainable development goals.
 They can support national efforts to calculate the ecosystem services of coastal environments, thus providing additional incentives for improved ecosystem management.
 They can provide additional financing to support existing environmental management strategies.
 For example, carbon offsetting can be used to generate funding for conservation by allowing an entity to purchase the ability to compensate for their carbon pollution in exchange for carbon not being emitted elsewhere – thus blue carbon ecosystems are kept intact, restored, or managed to secure and increase their carbon stocks.
-See an example of a project in Madagascar to support community livelihoods and carbon mitigation.
+See an opens in a new windowexample of a project in Madagascaropens PDF file to support community livelihoods and carbon mitigation.

 At the local level, blue carbon projects can directly improve the livelihoods of coastal communities by providing income, subsistence resources, and additional benefits (e.g., coastal protection provided by intact wetlands).

 Improved management of blue carbon ecosystems, therefore, can enhance food security, secure livelihoods, increase resilience and contribute to delivering Nationally Determined Contributions (NDCs) through carbon sequestration and adaptation.